jasperdj/avrios-currency-exchange/docs/application-design-document.md

 Pros: More human readable, this was a priority for this project.
 Cons: If in the future currency combinations are uncertain, performance will suffer because keys are iterated through brute force key generation.

+*NOTICE*: I've Isolated these hashset collection in CurrencyConversionRateContainerStore to comply to single responsibility.
 - 6.2.1 Static final String CURRENCY_DELIMITER = "_";
 - 6.2.2 Static final HashSet<String> TO_CURRENCY_CODES = new HashSet<>(); // incl. getter
 - 6.2.3 Static final HashSet<String> FROM_CURRENCY_CODES = new HashSet<>(); // incl. getter
 Why this hashSet, this hashset will be used for REST input validation.
-Todo: Isolate these hashset collection in other service/class to comply to single responsibility.

 - 6.2.4 String xmlHash;
 - 6.2.5 HashMap<String, BigDecimal> currencyConversionRates
 - 6.2.6 getConversionRate